-Top 11 Sites To Hire The Best Mobile App Designer:
+The Top 20 Sites To Hire The Best Mobile App Designers:

-- Toptal prides itself on hiring only the best freelance mobile app designers, so you won’t have to worry about the quality of talent that you’re shopping for.
+- Toptal prides itself on hiring only the top 3% of freelance mobile app designers for Android and iOS, so you won’t have to worry about the quality of talent

-- The platform has a curated matching service, so you can save time by finding the right design freelancer for the job right away.
-The matching service will also help you think through the project itself, which is helpful for clarifying a project timeline or assessing the need for additional resources.
+- The platform has a curated matching service, so you can save time by finding a freelancer for the job.
+The matching service will also help you think through the project itself, which helps clarify a project timeline or assess the need for additional resources.

-Upwork is the result of a merger between what were previously the two dominant freelance forces.
-The platform provides a lot of project management support, with milestones and easy communication.
-Upwork Pro and Enterprise take out some of the extra work around sorting through the masses of freelance mobile designers by providing you with a pre-screened pool of candidates.
+Upwork is the result of a merger between two freelance companies.
+The platform provides project management support, with milestones and easy communication.
+Upwork Pro and Enterprise take out some of the work that is involved with sorting through the masses of freelance mobile app designers by providing you with a pre-screened pool of Android and iOS developers.

-- Upwork is the largest marketplace for freelancers of all types.
+- Upwork is one of the largest marketplaces for freelancers.

-On 99designs, designers display their ideas for your mobile app before you select a mobile app designer to hire.
-With a contest format, designers submit ideas and you select the idea and designer you would like to work with.
+On 99designs, designers display their ideas for your mobile app before you select a mobile app designer or mobile app developer to hire.
+With a contest format, designers submit ideas, and you select the idea and designer you would like to work with on your development project.
 You can choose different packages, which incorporate designers at different experience levels.

-- When you post your request as a contest, you receive dozens of submissions, and can choose your favorite.
+- When you post your request as a contest, you can receive dozens of submissions.

 - If you instead choose to work with a single designer, you have access to one of the best mobile app designers on 99designs.

-- There are different price options, so you can decide the balance between budget and expertise.
+- There are different price options, so you can decide the balance between budget and expertise on your mobile project.

 The Dribbble platform was created for the designer rather than for the consumer.
 Dribbble began as an invite-only community, where designers could provide feedback, share ideas, and build teams.
 Designers post portfolios and anyone can search by keywords, discipline, and even location.
 Since then Dribbble has expanded to include a job page where designers can apply for jobs.